 How do I know if I will produce milk?

 After delivery, a mother’s body will usually enhance Lactogenesis II ― the onset of copious milk secretion.
-During this time, it is important to attend a comprehensive breastfeeding course and workshop to equip yourself with practical tips to reduce your anxiety and apprehension.
+During pregnancy, it is important to attend a comprehensive breastfeeding course and workshop after delivery for practical tips to reduce your anxiety and apprehension.
 This in return will help you to boost your confidence in embarking on your breastfeeding journey.

 Can I breastfeed if I have implants?

 Yes, however careful planning with the help of experienced medical staff and lactation consultants is encouraged.